embench/embench-iot/doc/README.md

   calculate the code size overhead of startup routines and libraries.
   The dummy benchmark's size is subtracted from other benchmarks.
   Default value [`support/dummy-benchmark`](../support/dummy-benchmark/).
-- `cpu_mhz`: The clock rate of the target in MHz.
-Default value 1.
+- `gsf`: The global scale factor used to ensure execution times of the individual benchmarks are around 4 seconds.
+As a guide, set this to the clock rate of the target in MHz.
+Default value 16.
 - `warmup_heat`: How many times the benchmark code should be run to warm up the caches.
 Default value 1.